Remote Healthcare Service Provision

 Pepper - humanoid robot interacting with people:

-- providing COVID-19 information regarding the outbreak number in the Municipality of Oreokastro, protection measurements etc.
+- providing COVID-19 information regarding the outbreak number in the Municipality of Oreokastro, protection measures etc.

 - maintaining the patient's priority lines & appointments VIDEO